thepilkman/PILKMAN/readme.md

-# Zelda-like game made in JavaScript with Kaboom.js
+Pilkman - A top down 2d game made in JavaScript with Kaboom.js